JeremTech/Forge-Modding-Helper/README.md

 Forge Modding Helper is only available on Windows.

 Currently, only French translation is available, but you can submit your own language by copying and editing [this file](https://github.com/JeremTech/Forge-Modding-Helper/blob/master/Forge%20Modding%20Helper%203/Resources/Languages/french.json).
-After that, just make a pull request !
+After that, just make a pull request or open a feature request with the file in attachement !

 ## Version